History of Deschutes County Sheriff's Office

 Sheriff Darrell D. Davidson, 1987 to 1996

 When Davidson joined the agency only a handful of persons were working for the office.
 Davidson was one of three Deputies and the staff also included Sheriff Forrest C. "Poe" Sholes and two jailers.
 Today, more than 200 persons work for the Deschutes County Sheriff's Office.
-The county has grown from about 23,000 to the present population of over 170,000.
 When Davidson joined the office in 1966, he signed on as a patrolman.
 He went on to serve as Undersheriff under Sholes and James LeRoy France, who was Sheriff from 1981 until he resigned in 1987.
 Davidson ran for the office in May 1988, and was elected to begin a four-year term in 1989.

 Sheriff Greg T. Brown, 1997 to 2000